MaxRan92/shopping-chart/README.md

 Several images are added in the site, increasing the tech flavour that the user experiences navigating the pages.

-Moreover, how can one represent a list of algorithm via images?
+A big question was: how can one represent a list of algorithm via images?
 The choice was to create a template image that adapts to the algorithm main category, subcategory and strategy.
-Changing colours and wording the risk of repetitive cards is mitigated.
+By changing colours and wording, the risk of repetitive cards is mitigated.

 ![Product images](readme/images/product-images.png)